 click here to start your NEVADA BANKRUPTCY NOW

-*Total Nevada bankruptcy attorney cost for a Chapter 13 bankruptcy is $3999; $1999 paid up front, balance paid in repayment plan.
+*Total Nevada bankruptcy attorney cost for a Chapter 13 bankruptcy is $3999; $1499 paid up front (plus court costs), balance paid in repayment plan.
 The bankruptcy attorney fee does not include the Bankruptcy Court Filing Fee for a Chapter 13 (currently $335) and $75 copy fee.